This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Use the excellent Mappr tool to see at a glance what you’ll pay per litre.

-In Europe, gasoline is generally called benzine or sans plomb and in the UK it’s called unleaded petrol – the pump handle is almost always green.
+In Europe, unleaded petrol is generally called benzine or sans plomb – the pump handle is almost always green.

 Diesel is usually called diesel or gasoil, and the pump handle is always black.
 But, these names can change slightly by country, so if you’re unsure use a translate app to work it out.